carbon-io/carbond/docs/ref/carbond.security.ApiKeyAuthenticator.rst

         An abstract method for finding the user from an API key.
 Should be implemented by subclasses.
 For example, :class:`~carbond.security.MongoDBApiKeyAuthenticator`

-    .. function:: isRootUser(user)

-        :inheritedFrom: :class:`~carbond.security.Authenticator`
-        :param user: An object representing a user
-        :type user: Object
-        :returns: ``true`` if the user is determined to be root, ``false`` otherwise.
-        :rtype: boolean

-        Checks if a user is root.

 Methods
 -------